Developer-DewPool/customtoken/README.md

 B) control to apitoken key
 when user open django admin panel there it will show APIUSERS and APIKEYS

-1. create user from Api users
+1. create user from APIUSERS

-2. create Api keys according to user
+2. create Api key from APIKEYS according to user created from APIUSERS

-after this admin can control apikey Activate or Deactivate or Delete on API ENDPOINT anytime
+after this admin can control apikey Activate or Deactivate or Delete on API ENDPOINT anytime.

+It is tested using postman and as well as in curl request where it added to Headers